Alligator/whitenoise/README.md

     post.html           the actual post page
                         $body - the body of post (the converted markdown).

-5. write some posts in the markdown directory, prefix them with ISO dates (e.g.
-2014-23-08 for the 8th of August 2014) to manually set the posted date, otherwise it'll just be the file's modified time.

-6. run

-    python convert.py

 ## ordering
 the post list on the index page is ordered by the original filenames. by